tobiolabode/FYP_recoloration/README.md

-# SPCOLOR: Semantic-prior Guided Exemplar-based Image Colorization
+# (Time-Adjusted) SPCOLOR: Semantic-prior Guided Exemplar-based Image Colorization
 This is the implementation for  [SPCOLOR: Semantic-prior Guided Exemplar-based Image Colorization](https://arxiv.org/abs/2304.06255).
 The repo also has the other models including Deep exemplar-based video colorization and Grey2Embed for testing across the model.
-The goal of this final year project is implment a time adjustment technique for the existing SPCOLOUR project.
+The goal of this final-year project is to implement a time adjustment technique for the existing SPCOLOUR project.

-This code is ran via CPU, due to technical reasons.
-That's an area of further research
+This code is run via CPU, due to technical reasons.
+That's an area of further research.

 # Shorthand used throughout the code and report
 ColorVid: Deep exemplar-based video colorization

 **testing**